Kinsiinoo/PoshSYSI/README.md

   - [ ] Multilingual interface

 ## Changelog

+### Version 0.3.1.0
+- Implemented retrieval of installed programs from remote computers in 'Full' mode using `Invoke-Command` with CIM sessions.
+- Introduced a standardized error handling mechanism (`New-PoshSYSIErrorRecord`) for more consistent and detailed error reporting.
+- Ensured proper re-initialization of data structures for each local run and for every remote computer processed, preventing data carry-over.
+- Added automatic normalization for `ReportPath` to ensure it ends with a backslash if it's a directory.
+- Refined remote data fetching for OS installation date, `Get-ComputerInfo`, BitLocker status, and Windows License status using targeted `Invoke-Command` calls.
+- Improved robustness of data collection with more granular try-catch blocks for different data categories (Minimal, Normal).

 ### Version 0.3.0.0
 - Added optional `ReportPath` parameter for custom report output directory.